 Jump to:Page Content

-Christopher Robichaud is Lecturer in Ethics and Public Policy at the Harvard Kennedy School of Government.
+Christopher Robichaud is Lecturer in Ethics and Public Policy at the Harvard Kennedy School of Government and Director of Pedagogical Innovation at the Edmond J. Safra Center for Ethics.
 He received his doctorate in philosophy from MIT.
-His work focuses on areas in ethics, political philosophy, and social epistemology.
+His interests surround ethics, political philosophy, and social epistemology, with a focus on examining the role of truth and knowledge in well-functioning democracies, and on understanding what the post-truth age of politcs is.
 Dr. Robichaud has been a member of the faculty since 2006.
 Previously, he has taught philosophy courses at Texas A&M University, the University of Vermont in Burlington, and Tufts University.

 Dr. Robichaud is also dedicated to bringing philosophical ideas to a wider audience, and pursues this goal by looking at issues in moral and political philosophy that arise in pop culture stories, especially superhero narratives.
 His articles can be found in the volumes Superheroes and Philosophy, Supervillains and Philosophy, Batman and Philosophy, Iron Man and Philosophy, X-Men and Philosophy, Spider-Man and Philosophy, Superman and Philosophy, Watchmen and Philosophy, The Avengers and Philosophy, Heroes and Philosophy, True Blood and Philosophy, Walking Dead and Philosophy, Game of Thrones and Philosophy and Dungeons & Dragons and Philosophy.